quite/age-plugin-tkey/README.md

 Note that this should still be considered is work in progress (WIP).
-In particular, there is a possibility that we could need to make changes to tkey-device-x25519 for some reason.
-Changes to the source code would change the binary, which would cause the identity of a TKey that runs it to be different.
+In particular, there is a possibility that we could need to make changes to tkey-device-x25519 for some particular reason.
+That said, I think current design and its implementation may be sound.

+Changes to the source code of tkey-device-x25519 would change the binary, which would cause the identity of a TKey that runs it to be different.
 This would mean that the secret key no longer is the same, and that data encrypted for an identity based on the previous secret would be impossible to decrypt.
 It could be possible to work around this by first decrypting using an older version, and then encrypting again using a later.

 ## Installing